ReviewMyContract.aiReview My Contract

 As the receiving party, negotiate to limit return and destruction to active storage — documents, files, and systems actively used — with a practical exception for backup copies retained in the normal course of business through their regularly scheduled rotation.
 Require the right to retain copies needed for legal compliance, regulatory requirements, and records of your own engagement.
 As the disclosing party, insist on the certification requirement and a reasonable but specific deadline (30 days is standard).
 Track which counterparties have been sent your most sensitive information so you can direct return-and-destruction requests appropriately when agreements terminate.

-Remedies for Breach: Injunctive Relief, Liquidated Damages, and Indemnification
+Remedies for Breach: Injunctive Relief, DTSA Damages, and Indemnification

 Common contract language